primez/telemy/README.md

 ### Configuration

 Telemy is configured using a JSON configuration file.
-By default, it looks for `config.json` in the current directory, but you can specify a different path using the `-config` flag.
+By default, it looks for `config/config.json` in the config directory, but you can specify a different path using the `-config` flag.

 Here's an example configuration: